ironhack-labs/lab-advance-querying-mongo/starter_code/queries.md

 <!-- Your Code Goes Here -->

-### 9. Order all the companies by their IPO price descendently.
+### 9. Order all the companies by their IPO price in a descending order.

 <!-- Your Code Goes Here -->